vippsas/vipps-developers/faqs/common-problems-faq.md

 The most common reasons why payments are not completed are:

 1. The debit/credit card has expired.
-   Vipps notifies users in good time before a card expires, but users must update the card(s) themselves.
+   Vipps notifies users in the app in good time before a card expires, but users must update the card(s) themselves.
    Vipps verifies cards for *every* payment (resulting in an extremely low fraud rate).
    **Please note:** Vennebetaling (P2P) uses bank accounts directly, not the card.